Roche-CSI/ama/client/amapy-plugin-gcr/README.md

 # amapy-plugin-gcr

-The GCR plugin for the asset-manager project.
+The GCR plugin for the ama project.
 It provides functionalities to manage and integrate Google Cloud Registry (GCR) within the asset management system.

 ## Installation